-At drupa MAN Roland Druckmaschinen AG launches the ROLAND 900, an innovative large format sheetfed offset press.
+At drupa MAN Roland Druckmaschinen AG launches the ROLAND 900, an innovative large-format sheetfed offset press.

 The Océ 9700 and 9800 large format printers use pressure instead of heat to fix toners to the paper.

 Paper prices go through the roof in what some people labeled the ‘Great Paper Shortage of 1995‘.
 In the United States, this leads to the Paperwork Reduction Act, a federal law that hastens the switch to electronic media, especially among government agencies.